60 Holiday Decorating Ideas From The House & Home Archives

 ‘Tis the season to decorate!
 Whether you prefer to spruce up your home with clever crafts or go all-out with greenery, it’s all about creating a festive space that’s ideal for entertaining.
-Click through for 50 ideas from the H&H archives to help you transform your home into a holiday haven.
+Click through for 60 holiday decorating ideas from the H&H archives to help you transform your home into a holiday haven.

 A long branch adorned with ornaments is a bold yet earthy addition in designer Ingrid Oomen’s kitchen.
 Simple blue, white and silver ornaments make the piece feel connected to the rest of the kitchen.